5 Tips to Writing an Effective Job Posting

 A great way ensure that you have hit the mark on your job description is to run the description through with a manager or an employee in the position you are hiring for and incorporate their feedback.
 Taking some extra time to provide ample information in the job description.

 If you are ready to improve your HR processes, then we invite you to learn more about CivicHR.
 Our tools make it easy to track recruiting efforts so that you can see how recruiting impacts retention.
-Contact us today for more information.
+Click below to sign up for a self-guided or one-on-one demonstration of our powerful software.